How to talk to children about the Middle East

 (Image credit: Future)

-We know that many children have questions about what's happening in the Middle East, especially after the US became directly involved on June 21.
-Here are some thoughts about how to handle these sensitive discussions.
+We know that many children have questions about what's happening in the Middle East, especially after the US and Israel attacked Iran on February 28.
+Here are some thoughts about how to handle these sensitive discussions within your family.